-Scaling your customer support team?
-That’s not an easy task, but this guide will offer a helpful perspective so you can exceed customer expectations, keep costs in check, and breathe a little easier as a customer service manager.
+Scaling your customer support team is not easy, but this guide will offer a helpful perspective so you can exceed customer expectations, keep costs in check, and breathe a little easier as a customer service manager.

 Scalability is all about optimizing, streamlining, refining, and perfecting your processes, expanding your team’s capacity, and supporting the needs of your business as it grows.

-But when you want to scale customer support, you can’t just add more reps to your customer service team.
-You need to think holistically about customer success and the customer experience as a whole.
+But you can’t just add more reps to your customer service team when you want to scale customer support.
+You need to think holistically about customer success and the customer experience.

 There are a lot of contributing factors to how to scale a customer support team.
 From the nature and scope of support tickets or customer inquiries to the autonomy an agent has over each customer interaction.
 It’s also possible that certain customer segments scale more easily than others.